 - Consider any university property that must be returned

 The Offboarding process can be a stressful time.
-If needed, refer the separating employee to the EAP in the event they require any additional support.
-The university’s Employee Assistance Program (EAP), provided by Guidance Resources, can help with financial and legal support, emotional support/counseling, as well as other resources and support services that employees may need while separating from the university.
+Refer the separating employee to the university’s Employee Assistance Program (EAP) if they require additional support.
+The EAP can help with financial and legal support, emotional support/counseling, and other resources that employees may need.
 The EAP is available to employees for thirty days following their separation date.

-Additionally, your HR business partner and HR generalist are available to support you and the employee through this process.
-Please reach out to them anytime.
-To find your HR Team, please visit the HR Teams page.
+Your HR business partner and HR generalist are also available to support you and the employee through this process.